jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I know one thing.
 Thanks to to Internet Age protagonists, you can't go back to snail mail, telephones, or Blockbuster.
 You're a modern day cyborg committed to using the tools of the Internet Age.
 These super powerful tools are everywhere.
 Levers of power waiting for you to grab.

 It's up to you to take hold.
 Darth Blockbuster will never, ever, ever, "see the light" and play the game for you.
-But that's why I'm not writing to "The Executive."
+That's why I'm not writing to "The Executive."
 I'm writing to you Stargazer.
 You're the player god!

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

-The fate of civilization is thus fully on your shoulders.
+The fate of civilization is fully on your shoulders.
 Your job is to do what's best for yourself, and help society prosper.
 Looking up for guidance you see two options.
 Open-source Jedi who've never stopped struggling, innovating, and filling the world we majic.
 And the self-importance, short-sightedness of Darth Blockbuster—the fallen hero of the Industrial Age who uses the trickery of dark majic and a corrupted rulebook to keep himself in power.

 The fate of civilization is then, rather simple.
 Who is your hero Stargazer?
 Will you be an extra of the Industrial Age, or a player god of the Internet Age?
 We all await your choice.
 The conclusion of Techvolution A New Philosophy is thus a simple discussion inside your head.
 Which might look something like this...